-The purpose of this TBD is to provide a Rocky Flats Plant (RFP) profile that contains technical basis information used by the Oak Ridge Associated Universities (ORAU) Team to evaluate the total occupational dose for EEOICPA claimants.
+The purpose of this technical basis document (TBD) is to provide a Rocky Flats Plant (RFP) profile that contains technical basis information used by the Oak Ridge Associated Universities (ORAU) Team to evaluate the total occupational dose for EEOICPA claimants.
 This section provides information on RFP facilities and operations.